gtfierro/hod-v1/README.md

     - counts number of resolved tuples
 - [ ] GROUPBY
     - e.g. for this room, here's all of the VAVs and zones
+    - only if really *really* needed -- can do this after a query anyway

 Filters: